meetzaveri29/etl-weather-pipeline/README.md

 ## 🙏 Acknowledgments

-This project was developed following a comprehensive tutorial from YouTube.
+This project was developed following a comprehensive tutorial from YouTube (https://www.youtube.com/watch?v=Y_vQyMljDsE&t=791s&ab_channel=KrishNaik).
 Special thanks to the tutorial creator for providing clear guidance on building ETL pipelines with Apache Airflow and modern data engineering practices.

 ---